nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/handler.md

 {% include toc.html %}

-# The Procedure for Business Logic
+# The Flow Of Processing

 1. Some route matches against a URL.
 1. A Handler class which set in that route is chosen.